 God Sees Us While We Are Looking For Him

-Nathanael had been introduced to Jesus by Philip who invited him to ‘come and see’.
-But even as Nathanael was walking down the road towards Jesus, Jesus knew all about him; he called out to identify him as a true Israelite in whom there was nothing false.
-So although Nathanael had been hungry to meet God’s Messiah, Jesus was waiting for him and told him exactly where he was sitting before Philip came along with the news.
+Nathanael had been introduced to Jesus by Philip who invited him to ‘Come and see’ (John 1:46).
+But even as Nathanael was walking down the road towards Jesus, Jesus knew all about him.
+Jesus never flatters people but knew that Nathanael was a man who lived honestly and in awe of God.
+Jesus called out, for all to hear, that this man was a true Israelite in whom there was nothing false.

 Many people are still searching for God’s answer to the world’s mess, and are longing for heaven, but they do not know how to get there.
-However, while they are searching, Jesus sees them and knows exactly where they are.
+However, while they are searching, Jesus sees them and knows exactly where they are (Genesis 16:13).
 He is waiting for them to come to Him and, when they do, He will start to reveal what He has already seen about them.
-This awareness of being so totally known is both shocking (for He knows our sins) and comforting (because we know He really does love us).
-That is the only basis on which we start our relationship with God; we can hide nothing from Him, and that is how we have to continue.
+This awareness of being so totally known is both shocking, for He knows our sins, and comforting, because we know He really does love us (Psalm 139:1-6).
+That is the only basis on which we can start our relationship with God; we can hide nothing from Him, and that is how we must continue.

 © Dr Paul Adams